SwedbankPay/developer.swedbankpay.com/checkout/features/index.md

 estimated_read: -
 card_overview: true
 description: |
-    In this section you will find various resources for Swedbank Pay’s Checkout.
+    In this section you will find various resources for Swedbank Pay Checkout.
 icon:
   content: remove_red_eye
 additional: true